MileHacker Logo

 Long-Distance Bus Network

-Bolivia features an extensive bus network, a popular option for reaching Cochabamba from different parts of the country or neighboring nations.
+Bolivia features an extensive bus network, a popular option for reaching Cochabamba from other regions of the country or neighboring nations.

 Bus Routes & Companies

-• Bus Terminal: Cochabamba's main the terminal is Terminal de Buses Cochabamba.
+• Bus Terminal: Cochabamba's main terminal is Terminal de Buses Cochabamba.

 • Companies: Reputable choices include El Dorado, Trans Copacabana, Bolivar.